How Are Agave Straws Made?

 What Are Agave Straws Made Of?

-Compostable agave contains fibers from agave plants and a non-petroleum-based biopolymer called PHA.
+Compostable agave contains fibers from agave plants and a blend of non-petroleum-based biopolymers such as PHA’s, PHB’s and PLA.
 As a result, these straws can be put into a composting bin, where they will degrade in the right conditions.
-Recycled agave, on the other hand, is made of plant fibers and regular plastic.
-Pure plastic recycled is made entirely of recycled plastics and has zero plant fibers.
+Our Recycled agave product, on the other hand, is made of plant fibers and post-consumer recycled plastic.

 The Agave Straw Manufacturing Process